 After getting divorced, I haven’t been back to South Africa yet and thus, if you asked the South African Department of Home Affairs, they will tell you that I am still married.
 This bothers me a great deal, so I thought that because I was in Kuala Lumpur anyway, I would visit the High Comm and register my divorce.
-Sounds quite simple right?
+Simple, right?

-This morning, and I’m still not sure how we managed it, we dragged our sleepy bodies out of bed at the very repectable hour of 8.30am, just in time for 9am when John picked us up.
-Originally from Taiping, John lives in Kuala Lumpur when he’s not in Sabah and thus he has transport here – he graciously offered to explore with us, first task being the small mission of getting to the High Comm.
+This morning, and I’m still not sure how we managed it, we dragged our sleepy bodies out of bed at the very respectable hour of 8.30am, just in time for the Sausage’s prompt 9am collection.
+Originally from Taiping, the Suasage lives in Kuala Lumpur when he’s not in Sabah, and thus he has transport here.
+He graciously offered to explore with us, first task being the small mission of getting to the High Comm.

-We went to Lake Titiwangsa, which is where the South African High Commission in Kuala Lumpur was the last time I needed them – uhm, that was in 2000 when I had to visit them to do an affidavit that said I wasn’t married.
-John had studied the road-map of Kuala Lumpur for a bit and practically drove straight there.
+We went to Lake Titiwangsa, which is where the South African High Commission in Kuala Lumpur was the last time I needed them.
+Ironically, that that was in 2000, when I had to visit them to do an affidavit that said I wasn’t married.
+The Suasage had studied the road-map of Kuala Lumpur for a bit, and practically drove straight there.

 We arrived there nice and early, before 10am still, ready for the wait if there was any.
 Low and behold, the house / high comm was deserted and it was clear that the South African High Comission of Kuala Lumpur moved.
-They were, however, nice enough to leave their new address and both Julia and John knew where this was – in the centre of town, not too far away from where we were.
+They were, however, nice enough to leave their new address, and both the Journo and the Sausage knew where this was – in the centre of town, not too far away from where we started, actually.

 On the way out of Titiwangsa, we drove past the Eye of Malaysia, but it would be a while before they started operating for the day.
-We stopped and had a brief pre-breakfast snack in the form of something peanutty that John had bought the night before, whilst John was on the phone to directory inquiries making sure that he knew where we were going.
+We stopped and had a brief pre-breakfast snack in the form of something peanutty that the Sausage had bought the night before, whilst the Sausage was on the phone to directory inquiries making sure that he knew where we were going.